SWAN KEEPING TERMS

 Juvenile – A Young Swan from One until Three Years Old.

-Juvenile Groups – Young Swans which live together in large Groups.
+Juvenile Groups – Young Swans which Live together in Large Groups.

-From these Groups they will generally find their Mates.
+From these Groups they will Generally find their Mates.

-When the Young Swans are Paired, ready to Mate and Nest…
+When the Young Swans are Paired, Ready to Mate and Nest…

-they will leave this Group and find their own Territory.
+they will Leave this Group and Find their own Territory.

-Grey Birds, Grey Swans – Young, but Full Grown – Swans in the Grey Plumage of Immaturity: The Stage between Cygnet and Blue-Bill.
+Grey Birds, Grey Swans – Young, but Full Grown.

-Blue-Bill – A Young Swan up to its Second Autumn – in Adult Plumage, but not having attained its full Adult Bill Coloration.
+– in Adult Plumage, but not having attained its full Adult Bill Coloration.

 White Swans – All Swans in White, Adult Plumage.